mnemonic indexing

 • In the right place

 This creates perfect accountability for one’s knowledge store.
 Learners know exactly what they know, exactly what they don’t, and exactly where to intervene.
-This is not rigidity—it is epistemic sovereignty.
+This is not rigidity— it is establishing cognitive control over the topic you intend to learn.

 While we emphasize knowledge sovereignty, it is equally important to point out that inward accountability is also outwardly demonstrable.
-With mnemonic indexing and cognitive scaffolding, education itself acquires what has maybe never been attained before.
-This combination makes it possible to accurately and meaningfully measure the knowledge that a person possesses.
+With mnemonic indexing and cognitive scaffolding, education itself acquires what is rarely (if ever) achieved: accurate and meaningful measures of a student'‘s knowledge.
 Multiple choice exams and graded essays are deeply flawed.
 Mnemonic indexing and cognitive scaffolding enable you to show what you know- perfectly.

 • Intelligence (adaptability, prediction, control)